Rami Serry: Recent Motorsport Achievements

 Rami once again made worldwide headlines by building the first BMW 1M V8 in the world.
 This one of a kind car helped Serry achieve his second consecutive win of Red Bull Car Park Drift.

 In September 2014, Serry once again made history by being the first Egyptian, Arab, and African to compete in a Licensing Series for Formula Drift USA.

-Serry is currently the only Egyptian and Arab to be licensed to race in Formula Drift.
-He is the first Egyptian that will ever compete professionally in an international drifting series.

-Sponsors and Partners

-Besides being Egypt's notorious race car driver with unmatched following & popularity, Rami Serry is considered to be the business mastermind and marketing heart of the motorsport industry in Egypt.
-Throughout the years, he managed to secure sponsorship deals with the world's largest corporations, who in turn supported him in clenching some of the most important racing titles in Egypt's motorsport history.
-Below is a list of Serry's past and current sponsors and partners: